OldhamMade/RunnerBean/README.rst

         """
         print recipient, message

+        return True # this deletes the job from the tube

     if __name__ == '__main__':
         runner = Runner(print_message,
                         tubes="messages", # string or list of tubes to listen on